-TalkMed also holds a 30% stake in Hong Kong Integrated Oncology Centre Holdings Limited ("HKH").
-HKH is the controlling shareholder and operator of an integrated oncology centre known as Hong Kong Integrated Oncology Centre Limited ("HKIOC") which commenced operations in May 2015.
-On 1 September 2016, HKIOC entered into a strategic collaboration with Hong Kong Adventist Hospital to offer seamless multi-disciplinary cancer services, simplifying patient flow that allows multidisciplinary specialists to provide both physical and psychological care, from diagnosis to treatment and rehabilitation.
+HKH is the controlling shareholder of Hong Kong Integrated Oncology Centre Limited ("HKIOC"), which has been operating an oncology centre that offers integrated cancer care across disciplines as well as a wide spectrum of screening, imaging/diagnostic and interventional services under the "Hong Kong Integrated Oncology Centre" and the "Hong Kong Integrated Imaging and Endoscopy Diagnostic Centre" brand names respectively, since May 2015.
+On 1 September 2016, HKIOC entered into a strategic collaboration with Hong Kong Adventist Hospital to offer seamless multidisciplinary cancer services, simplifying patient flow that allows multidisciplinary specialists to provide both physical and psychological care, from diagnosis to treatment and rehabilitation.
 Following the collaboration, HKIOC now provides a comprehensive range of treatment (including surgery, radiotherapy and medication), diagnostic imaging and endoscopy services in Hong Kong.
-Through HKIOC, TalkMed can indirectly extend its oncology related businesses into the Greater China market.